Great year, bad Sharpe? A note on the joint distribution of performance and risk-adjusted return: Results

 We also consider a public dataset of the adjusted close price of exchange traded funds (ETFs) spanning the period 1995-2019 and multiple categories (equities, commodities, short-term bonds, etc.) \cite{leoneUS}.
 To compute excess returns we use as riskfree rate $r_0$ the market yield on 1-year T-bills (the RIFLGFCY01NA ticker from FRED), plotted in Fig. \ref{riskfree-rate}.

-The agregate distribution of daily returns of these ETFs is shown in Fig. \ref{returns-dist}, together with the density of a Student distribution with $\nu =3$ and a Gaussian distribution with the same mean $\mu$ and standard deviation $\sigma$.
+The agregate distribution of daily returns of these ETFs (normalized by their long-term volatility $\sigma$) is shown in Fig. \ref{returns-dist}, together with the density of a Student distribution with $\nu =4$ and a Gaussian distribution with the same mean and standard deviation.
 As expected, the Student distribution fits ETF returns well, while the Gaussian clearly does not.